Oil dragged into U.S.-China trade war, prices slump

 “With China being the world’s foremost crude import growth region, U.S. producers need China, not the other way around,” he said.
 “The U.S. will have to find alternative buyers for their crude, which will be a challenge given the weakening global demand backdrop.”

-U.S. shipments to China have made up about 5% of total U.S. crude exports on average so far this year, according to data from the Department of Energy.
+U.S. shipments to China have made up about 6% of total U.S. crude exports on average so far this year, according to data from the Department of Energy and the Census Bureau.

-U.S. crude futures slumped as much as 3.5% to $53.40 a barrel on Friday, the lowest since Aug.
+U.S. West Texas Intermediate (WTI) crude futures CLc1 slumped as much as 3.7% to $53.32 a barrel on Friday, the lowest since Aug.
 9. The rising trade war is likely to weigh on U.S. crude more than international benchmark Brent, market sources said.

-(Reporting by Devika Krishna Kumar in New York; Editing by Richard Chang)
+“Chinese buyers will (now) be looking to purchase Brent and Dubai-based crude oil and I would expect that to result in a widening of the Brent to WTI spread,” Andy Lipow, president of Lipow Oil Associates in Houston.

+“In essence what you’ve done is created new demand for Brent-based crude oil at the expense of U.S.-origin crude.”